 Although I often ride long distances on my bike, I rarely go very far from my home.
 I ride in circuits of a couple of miles and just do them over and over.
 I have begun doing the same thing with the stairs.
 Instead of going up or down for a while and then turning around, I decided to start with five flights up, then come back down, then repeat it.
 This way I am always in control of the exercise and if I find my muscles stressed, I am never far from my starting point.

-One caveat I have learned is that while walking down stairs is significantly easier than climbing, and it uses different muscles, it can be hard on your knees, ankles or hips.
+One caveat I have learned is that while walking down stairs is significantly easier than climbing, and it uses different muscles, it can be very hard and actually damaging to your knees, ankles or hips.
 So, if you have problems with any of those joints, you can walk up and then take the elevator back down.

 An example of the load stair climbing puts on your cardiovascular system is evident from my heart rates.
 Normally, I have a resting heart rate just below 50 beats per minute (bpm).
 I wore a monitor when I did the stairs for the first time.
 After walking up five flights at a normal pace, my heart rate rose to just over 100 bpm.
 Then I walked back down the five flights and checked my pulse again.
 It had gone down to around 60 bpm.
 So, a mere five flights up was enough to challenge my heart rate.
 On the other hand, my heart rate recovered well on the walk down.
 I am looking forward to seeing the results of stair climbing over the next few months.

 Finally, I have read elsewhere on the web that people who climbed stairs regularly for exercise lost pounds and inches from their waistlines and increased their HDL cholesterol (good cholesterol) readings while decreasing their LDL (bad cholesterol) readings.
 These are real tangible benefits.